keybits/permanote/.sandstorm/description.md

 # Permanote Description

-Permanote is a simple note taking application.

-Features:

-- markdown for note editing
+A personal note-taking application designed to be clean and easy to use.

+## Features

-- syntax highlighting for code snippets
+- Markdown editing for notes
-- drag and drop image uploading
+- Copy and paste or drag and drop image uploading
-- copy and paste image uploading
-- tagging
-- full text search
+- Full text search

-The application is designed for Sandstorm so there is no authentication.

-Also there is no concept of 'notebooks'.
-Simply create a new Sandstorm Grain for each new notebook that you want.
+- Tags
+- Syntax highlighting
+- Rich media embeds (e.g. YouTube videos)
+- Archive old notes
+- Keyboard shortcuts to create new note and submit note when done editing

+## Non-features

+- No notebooks - create a new Sandstorm grain
+- No user accounts or access control ([because it's a Sandstorm app](https://docs.sandstorm.io/en/latest/developing/handbook/#does-not-implement-user-accounts-or-access-control))
+- No WYSIWIG editing - you need to write your own Markdown
+- No syncing or offline capability